AdobeDocs/campaign-standard.en/help/sending/using/understanding-delivery-failures.md

 ## Bounce mail qualification {#bounce-mail-qualification}

-Synchronous delivery failure error messages (or "bounces") are picked up by the Adobe Campaign platform via webhooks.
-Asynchronous bounces are qualified by the inMail process to enrich the list of email management rules.
+Delivery failure error messages (or "bounces") are picked up by the Adobe Campaign platform and qualified by the inMail process to enrich the list of email management rules.

 <!--Delivery failure error messages (or "bounces") are picked up by the Adobe Campaign platform and qualified by the inMail process to enrich the list of email management rules.-->

 This list is available to administrators only and contains all the rules used by Adobe Campaign to qualify delivery failures.